 What Are The Benefits Of Pre-Employment Screening Tests?

-From the initial contact of a potential candidate, recruiters and employers need to have a relevant and reliable process for eliminating candidates that don't meet the requirements of the role.
+From the initial contact with a potential candidate, recruiters and employers need to have a relevant and reliable process for eliminating candidates that don't meet the requirements of the role.

 This means having a CV screening process, a suite of pre-screening assessments, and a series of measurable metrics to ensure that the recruitment procedure is as efficient and useful as possible.